el-ken/BLOCKCHAIN-EXCHANGE-SITE-SEND-ETHEREUM-/README.md

 5. Open http://localhost:3000 with your browser to see the result.

 # How to use the project
-How to store a Property
-Connect your wallet.
-Note that the wallet must be connected to Goerli Testnet Get some GoerliETH from Goerlifaucet
+1. Connect your wallet.
+Note that the wallet must be connected to Goerli Testnet
-Navigate to My Properties page
-Click on Add a Property
+2. Get some GoerliETH from Goerlifaucet
+3. Navigate to form and input the details needed for you to sent eth to Click on send and thats it.